tanMinhTr782/Principles-of-Programming-Languages-HCMUT-Assignment-PPL---HK222-/README.md

   - Lexer: 91/100
   - Parser: 53/100
 - Assignment 2: 94/96
-- Assignment 3: TBA.
+- Assignment 3: 82/100.
-- Assignment 4: On working...
+- Assignment 4: Not having enough time to think & do.